bioinformatics-ua/dicoogle-learning-pack/_docs/webplugins.md

 You can keep track of the current progress in <a href="https://github.com/bioinformatics-ua/dicoogle-learning-pack/issues/26">this issue</a>.</p>
 </div>

 Dicoogle web user interface plugins, or just web plugins, are frontend-oriented pluggable components that live in the web application.
-The first section of this page is a tutorial that will guide you into making your first Dicoogle web plugin: a settings component for reading and modifying the DICOM server's AE title.
+The first section of this page is a tutorial that will guide you into making your first Dicoogle web plugin: a menu component to show a list of problems in the PACS.
 The second section will provide additional details about integrating web plugins and the APIs made available to them.

 <div class="note unreleased" >
 <h5>On web UI plugin support</h5>
-<p>The Dicoogle web UI plugin architecture is currently not fully covered by the Dicoogle project's stability guarantees.
+<p>The Dicoogle web UI plugin architecture is currently not under the project's stability guarantees.
-More kinds of web plugins are planned, but not fully supported.
+That is, each new release of Dicoogle might not be fully compatible with all web plugins.
 Features known to work well with the latest stable release of Dicoogle will be documented here in the Learning Pack.
-When working with development versions, the <a href="https://github.com/bioinformatics-ua/dicoogle/tree/master/webcore/README.md">README pages</a> in the webcore sub-project will be more up-to-date with changes in web plugin support.</p>
+When working with development versions, the <a href="https://github.com/bioinformatics-ua/dicoogle/tree/master/webcore/README.md">README pages</a>
+in the webcore sub-project
+will be more up-to-date with changes in web plugin support.</p>
 </div>